+Not being able to project your voice or speaking too softly is one of the most common issues encountered during speeches.
 Have you ever observed your audience leaning forward from their seat to listen to you?
 Or witness perplexed faces while delivering a presentation?
 Well, you are not alone.
-Speaking too softly is one of the most common issues encountered during speeches.
-In this article, we will explore the importance of projecting your voice, and methods to do it well.
+In this article, we will explore the importance of projecting your voice, and practical methods to do it well.

 Why it is important to project your voice and speak louder